NORTH OKALOOSA AMATEUR RADIO CLUB, INC.

 - Education and Advancement Committee.
 Responsible for scheduling and conducting license training, license testing, scheduling of monthly Technical Night sessions and an “Elmer” program for new and upgrading members.

 - Activities Committee.
 Responsible for time-limited projects, such as community activities, parades, ARRL Field Day, Jamboree on the Air, and contesting.

 - Administrative Committee.
 Responsible for maintenance of the membership list, insurance, by-laws, control of any club keys not controlled by other committees, club history, web and Facebook pages, community liaison including Crestview EOC, liaison with Live Oak Baptist Church and public affairs/media coordination.

 ARTICLE VIII: Membership Assistance

-The club shall enact appropriate rules to minimize interference in the operation between stations of its members.
-It shall formulate adequate plans for disposition of any cases of interference to other radio services where reported as caused by any amateur radio station in the area of the club’s jurisdiction.
-The club, through designated Interference, Public Relations and Operating Committees, will provide technical advice to members concerning equipment design and operation to assist in frequency observance, clean signals, uniform practice and absence of spurious radiations from club member stations.
-The club shall also maintain a program to foster and guide public relations.
+The club shall assist in the investigation of any cases of interference to other radio services where reported as caused by any amateur radio station in the club’s area of operation.
+The club will provide technical advice to members concerning equipment design and operation to assist in frequency observance, clean signals, uniform practice and absence of spurious radiations from club member stations.

 ARTICLE IX: Club Assets